-- is disabled and has specific additional needs. - has special educational needs (whether or not they have a statutory Education, Health and Care Plan). - has a mental health need. - is a young carer. - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines. - is frequently missing/goes missing from care or from home. - is at risk of modern slavery, trafficking, sexual or criminal exploitation. - susceptible to radicalisation or being exploited. - has a family member in prison or is affected by parental offending. - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse. - is misusing drugs or alcohol themselves. - has returned home to their family from care. - is at risk of 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage.\ - is a privately fostered child.\ - is absent from education, for prolonged periods and/or repeat occasions.
+- is disabled and has specific additional needs. - has special educational needs (whether or not they have a statutory Education, Health and Care Plan). - has a mental health need. - is a young carer. - is bereaved - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines. - is frequently missing/goes missing from care or from home. - is at risk of modern slavery, trafficking, sexual or criminal exploitation. - susceptible to radicalisation or being exploited. - is viewing problematic and/or inappropriate online content (for example, linked to violence), or developing inappropriate relationships online - has a family member in prison or is affected by parental offending. - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse. - is misusing drugs or alcohol themselves. - has returned home to their family from care. - is at risk of 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage. - is a privately fostered child. - is missing education, or persistently absent from school, or not in receipt of full-time education - has experienced multiple suspensions and is at risk of, or has been, permanently excluded.

-\ KCSIE 2023 identifies children who are privately fostered and children at risk of 'honour' based violence as children who would benefit from Early Help.
+WTTSG 2023 identifies children who are privately fostered and children at risk of 'honour' based violence as children who would benefit from Early Help.
 In Sunderland, these children should be referred to Children's Social Care initially.